Today I am sharing how I modified my Mom’s French Donut recipe into an Easy Air Fryer Donut recipe. And they turned out amazing.

 The preference is up to you.
 But the air-fried donuts are really delicious.
 They are light, and air fried but healthy.

 Yes.
 I made a batter for my air-fried donuts and cut the dough with a donut cutter.
 I cooked them in the air fryer and they came out perfectly.

 It’s probably true to assume I am obsessed with how cute these donuts look on my favorite cake stands.
 And if you are wondering, the milk is almond milk!

 My blogger friends are also sharing their favorite Family Recipes.

 Make this easy Butter Mochi Recipe using Mochiko flour.
 This delicious Hawaiian cake has hints of coconut, custard, and butter.
 It is a chewy, dense dessert that you probably have never tasted.
 It is the best recipe!

-This bakery style Oatmeal Raisin Cookie Recipe is inspired by my mom.
+My mom inspires this bakery-style Oatmeal Raisin Cookie Recipe.
 Chewy, buttery cookies filled with spices and delicious flavor.
 Grab the easy recipe!

 Using both cocoa powder and chocolate chips really takes this banana bread over the top!

 This streusel-topped fruit-filled dessert is a crowd-pleaser, perfect for a family celebration.